neatnik/omg.lol/info/Community/irc.md

 ### Rules

 Use common sense when chatting with others.
 Prioritize kindness.
 Show compassion.
-Remember that all omg.lol policies apply on irc.social.lol, like our Terms of Use and Acceptable Use Policies.
+Remember that all omg.lol policies apply on irc.social.lol, like our [Code of Conduct](/info/code-of-conduct), [Terms of Use](/info/legal), and [Acceptable Use](/info/legal) policies.
 Just [don’t be an asshole](https://asshole.fyi) and you should be fine.